23 Top-Rated Beaches in the US

 Don't plan a surfing trip during the summer.
 The sport is banned during these warmer months.

 Similar to its cousin in Miami, Fort Lauderdale Beach is also lined by an ocean-front boardwalk.
 Here, too, you'll find rollerbladers, sun worshippers, and beach volleyball aficionados.
-You'll also find a vibrant social scene complete with outdoor musical entertainment and street performers.
-Unlike Miami Beach, however, you won't need to fight huge crowds to find a good spot for your sun tent.
+You'll also come across a vibrant social scene complete with outdoor musical entertainment and street performers.
+Unlike Miami Beach, however, you won't need to fight huge crowds to find a good spot for your sun tent on this popular beach.

 Popular beach sports include swimming, snorkeling, scuba diving, and fishing.
 No wonder it's one of the main attractions in Fort Lauderdale.
 Las Olas Boulevard (which connects downtown Fort Lauderdale to Las Olas Beach) also tops the list, with its amazing view of the yachts and mansions that pepper the Intracoastal Waterway.